danielgatis/dramatiq-pg/README.md

 - Replay pending messages on worker startup.
 - Requeues failed tasks.
 - Reliable thanks to Postgres MVCC.
+- Self-healing.
+Old messages are purge from time to time.

 Note that dramatiq assumes tasks are idempotent.
 This broker makes the same assumptions for recovering after a crash.